jamie-jamie/Rainbow-Poem/README.md

 # Rainbow-Poem
-Following The Coding Train: "Git anf Github
+Following The Coding Train: "Git and Github